 - Gives real-time access to data

-So it would make sense to take advantage of an EMS any way you can if you want to gain a competitive edge before your rivals.
+So it would make sense to take advantage of an EMS any way you can if you want to gain a competitive edge over your rivals.
 Not only does it make the workflow so much more effective, it will also allow you to scale your business in the smoothest way possible.

 As you can see, both EMS and ERP have similar goals in contributing to the effectiveness and productivity of a company.